RESEARCH ON INTERGROUP RELATIONS | DURHAM UNIVERSITY

 For us, understanding the individual mechanisms operating in our daily lives is key to coping with future crises and a successful return to normality.
 To develop this understanding, we collaborate internationally with over 50 renowned project partners from different disciplines (e.g., USA, Australia, Israel, Argentina, Brazil, Sweden, Germany...) and apply cutting-edge methods of data collection (e.g., smartphone sensing, experience sampling) to achieve reliable insights that are as close as possible to our everyday lifes.

 Do you want to find out more?
-Feel free to check out our project website: https://coco-study.org/en/
+Feel free to check out our project website and the open-access paper summarizing this project: https://coco-study.org/en/

-Evidence from 35 countries that the social perception of key protagonists is associated with containment measures during the COVID-19 pandemic (ongoing)
+Evidence from 35 countries that the social perception of key protagonists is associated with containment measures during the COVID-19 pandemic (concluded)

 It is crucial to understand why people comply with measures to contain viruses and their effects during pandemics.
 In this collaborative research effort of over 60 researchers led by led by Dr Maria-Therese Friehs and Dr Patrick Kotzur, we provide evidence from 35 countries (Ntotal = 12,553) from six continents during the COVID-19 pandemic that the social perception of key protagonists on two basic dimensions of social perception – warmth and competence – played a crucial role in shaping pandemic-related behaviors.
 Firstly, heads of state, physicians, and protest movements were universally identified as key protagonists across countries.
 Secondly, the social perception of these and other protagonists differed significantly within and between countries across warmth and competence.
 Thirdly, warmth and competence perceptions of heads of state, physicians, and protest movements translated into support and opposition intentions, containment and prevention behaviors, as well as vaccination uptake.
 Our results have important implications for designing effective interventions to motivate desirable health outcomes and coping with future health crises and other global challenges.